Anjaneya0123/fluxmarket_e_commerce_frontend/README.md

-# QuikBazaar -  E-commerce WebApplication
+# Fluxmarket -  E-commerce WebApplication

 Welcome to QuikBazaar, a feature-rich e-commerce platform that seamlessly integrates a robust React.js front end with a powerful Spring Boot backend, backed by MySQL for data storage.
 This full-stack solution exemplifies my expertise in creating dynamic and scalable web applications.